(reading time: 1 hour, 25 minutes)

 Sourlick wouldn’t be back for rinses, so now was the perfect opportunity to test it.
 That meant pressurizing the chamber so it was as close to identical to rocky Kilroy’s clogged sinuses as possible.
 Vitaxia raced through the beads, observing that they already emitted colored particles, and stretched itself across the entrance.
 With one push it extruded a membrane of hardening slime that sealed the chamber off from fresh air and florentshine.
 The bead’s emissions would soon eat up all the breathable air, but prosites could survive without respiration for some time.

-The effect was swift; the particles from the beads became streams of color that swirled around the catalyst.
-Its purple color faded to crystal clarity.
+The effect was swift; particles from the beads became streams of color that swirled around the catalyst.
+Its purple hue faded to crystal clarity.
 Vitaxia rolled with the magical current, across the sides and ceiling, occasionally splitting around a root.
 The sensation was indescribable, like swimming in the liquid world as it was poured into its mold.

-The bead powers were varied in strength and usefulness: one that made toadstools flower, one that disintegrated the soles of shoes, one that mimicked the call of a lumasol, one that caused sleep and boring dreams, one that refused to be thrown, and so on… All that mattered now were the possibilities created by the mixing of those powers.
+The bead powers varied in strength and usefulness: one that made toadstools flower, one that disintegrated the soles of shoes, one that mimicked the call of a lumasol, one that caused sleep and boring dreams, one that refused to be thrown, and so on… All that mattered now were the possibilities created by the mixing of those powers.
 Vitaxia just had to direct the currents and find the one that would mix with its hereditary material to produce prochance spores.

 The first problem presented itself: two hundred and fifteen beads in the repository.
 The number of combinations was inconceivable.
 Even if it began testing immediately it would certainly take more than two rinses without rest to try even a fraction of them.
 Sourlick would be back for another tax, and the removal of one of the variables might neutralize the whole effort.
 Vitaxia realized it should have set some beads aside, outside the repository, for the animal to take, but the prosite had been too caught up in the progress.
 It was a tower of countless stacked generations, about to crumble euphorically.